Turidus/Minecraft-MapMaker/README.md

 txt file containing the type and relative position of needed blocks (implemented)

-schematic file for mcedit and compatiable
+schematic file for mcedit and compatiable (implemented)

-image showing endresult
+image showing endresult(implemented)